kroman3105/bikesharing/README.md

 There are higher usage rates by subcribers on weekdays, while customers show higher usage rates on weekends suggesting out of town vacationers use the bike primarily on weekends

-Below is the link to the full dashboard:
+Here is the link to the full dashboard:
 [bike-sharing link](https://public.tableau.com/profile/kyle.roman#!/vizhome/Bike_Sharing_Challenge_16156886851900/Bike-SharinginDesMoines?publish=yes)

 ## Conclusion